 Schengen includes 27 countries: 23 from the EU and four from outside: Iceland, Norway, Switzerland and Liechtenstein.

-All EU countries are part of Schengen except for five: Ireland, which has opt-outs; as well as Bulgaria, Croatia, Cyprus and Romania, which are due to join Schengen at some point in the future.
+All EU countries are part of Schengen except for four: Ireland, which has opt-outs; as well as Bulgaria, Cyprus and Romania, which are due to join Schengen at some point in the future.

 Purpose and benefits